Updated December 2016

 14. Fish and chips on the beach is always a good idea.
 You’ll find fish and chip shops all along the Peninsula.
 It’s worth ringing ahead at busy times;

 15. For great locally made ice-cream, head in to Mubble in Sorrento, pictured below, who thankfully charge less for kiddie cones.
-A round for our family of two adults and three kids came in under $20 and yes, Mr SnS had two flavours;
+Last time we visited, a round for our family of two adults and three kids came in under $20 and yes, Mr SnS had two flavours;

 17. Take the kids to Boneo Maze and Mini Golf;